timKraeuter/Behavioral-consistency-in-multi-modeling/README.md

 All use case models can be found [here](./artifacts/use_case/README.md), including instructions on running the BPMN models.

 ## Graph transformation execution semantics
+A detailed description how the graph transformation execution semantics work can be found [here](./artifacts/Graph_transformation_execution_semantics.pdf).

 - The graph grammar for the **traffic light model** can be found [here](./artifacts/graphGrammars/trafficLight.gps/README.md), along with instructions on using it for state space generation.
 - The graph grammar for the **T-Junction controller** and **bus controller** can be found [here](./artifacts/graphGrammars/T-Junction.gps/README.md), along with instructions on using it for state space generation.